CodingAvenue/codestop-course-php-oop/content/Objects/Objects.q.md

  2. A method definition for the `grow()` method.
 Inside the `grow()` method body, add an `echo` statement to display the string `Plants grow everywhere.`.

-After the class declaration, add a statement that creates the `$plantObject` object an instance of a `Plant` class.
-Then, add another statement that calls the `grow()` method of the `$plantObject` object.
+After the class declaration, add a statement that creates the `$plant` object an instance of a `Plant` class.
+Then, add another statement that calls the `grow()` method of the `$plant` object.
 Run the program to view the output.

 ```php
 <?php